shivak7/PEACK/README.md

 # PEACK
-Platform for Evaluation and Acquistion of Kinematics
+Platform for Evaluation and Acquistion of Clinical Kinematics